 CS4414: Systems Programming

-Systems programming aims at students who are proficient in an object-oriented programming language like Java or Python, and have completed a course on data structures, but would like a deeper understanding of how "real world" computing systems are built.
-In CS4414 you will learn an additional programming language, C++, and will learn to use the Linux system as a way to create high quality software.
-This pair of technologies has gained nearly universal adoption at every level, from small devices hidden within "smart things" to the world's largest cloud computing systems.
+Goals: Systems programming aims at students who are proficient in an object-oriented programming language like Java or Python, and have completed a course on data structures, but would like a deeper understanding of how "real world" computing systems are built.
+In CS4414 you will learn an additional programming language, C++, and will learn to use the Linux system as a way to create high quality software, with an emphasis on parallelism and other ways of maximizing performance.
+The C++ with Linux technology pair has gained nearly universal adoption at every level, from small devices hidden within "smart things" to the world's largest cloud computing systems.
 As such, the skills you gain in CS4414 are very broadly relevant, no matter what you plan to do in your career.

-We aim at two groups of students.
-One group will have already taken CS4410 and CS3410 and will be seeking additional perspective on the creation of large, complex, software systems.
-These students would have gained extensive programming experience along the way and will be very comfortable in object-oriented programming with a language like Java.
+Prequisites: We aim at two groups of students.
+One group will have already taken CS3110 and CS3410 (or the equivalent), done some substantial coding projects in Java and also in a language like C (with real pointers, malloc and free), and are seeking additional perspective on the creation of large, complex, software systems.
+These students would have gained extensive programming experience along the way and will be very comfortable in object-oriented programming.
 A second group might have less formal background, but already be sure they can handle a more advanced programming class.
 Such a person could enroll in CS4414 fairly early, before taking 3410, but after discovering a significant love for and talent for "hard core" programming.

-CS4414 in contrast is problematic for students who are not yet confident programmers with a good level of understanding of computing environments and tools, and the ability to pick things up with relatively little direct guidance.
+Coding test on the first day: CS4414 can be problematic for students who are not yet confident programmers with a good level of understanding of computing environments and tools, and the ability to pick things up with relatively little direct guidance.
 That sort of student should first get more experience -- CS4414 is not an easy class, moves very quickly, and has a lot of hands-on programming assignments (CS4410, in contrast, actually has very little coding unless you take CS4411 at the same time).
 CS4414 is absolutely not the place to develop basic programming and object oriented computing skills.
 You will fall behind quickly if you lack that sort of prior background and experience.
+To ensure that everyone is at the right level, there will be a coding assignment on the very first day of the class -- a kind of "readiness test" (it will be pass/fail).
+People unable to complete this test shouldn't enroll in CS4414.

 CS4414 thinks of coding as a skill and a tool, but this is really not a programming course, or a Linux course.
 The core intellectual material focuses on the way that modern applications are often created by combining two or more programs, which talk to one-another over some mixture of pipes, files, mapped files (shared memory), networking (messages sent over tcp), etc. We will discuss and security abstractions for isolation and authorization, and the best ways of building applications that use these technologies in correct ways.
 All of these are concepts you'll find valuable in your work, no matter where computing might lead you.